 A. Students must reapply for federal and state aid each award year.
 Typically, students should reapply for aid as soon as possible after January 1st; however, check with our Financial Aid Office to determine if there are other deadline dates that affect you.

-Q. What is a PIN?
+Q. What is a FSA ID?